guard/guard-jasmine/README.md

                                               # e.g. :development or :test
                                               # default: RAILS_ENV is exists, otherwise :development

+:server_timeout => 30                         # The number of seconds to wait for the Jasmine spec server
+                                              # default: 15

 :port => 9292                                 # Jasmine server port to use.
                                               # default: 8888